khtp91113/anomaly_detection/README.md

     * using command "ps -eT" to see whether python threads are running
         * 3 threads with names "AI detector - ..."

+* detector will POST anomaly target to server(server.py) every 5 seconds
+    * build server: python server.py {server-IP}
-* using GET method to get warning host
+    * using GET method to server to get blacklist
-    * url: {host-ip}:9999/warning
+    * url: {server-IP}:8181/restconf/config/estinet:estinet/ai_detector_blacklists

 * Test
     * using iperf to test, open iperf server at port 10000